haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 ### Conclusion

-Deserialization vulnerabilities have a high entry barrier and require strong programming and research skills, making them some of the most difficult vulnerabilities to identify in web applications.
-However, they have the most impactful severities when discovered.
+Deserialization vulnerabilities have quite high entry barrier and require strong programming and research skills, making them as one of the most difficult vulnerabilities to identify in web applications.
+However, they have the most impactful severities once discovered.

 I challenge you to keep looking after these vulnerabilities and not give up!

 <p align="center">
   <img src="{{ site.url }}/images/deserialization_was_easy.jpeg" alt="deserialization_was_easy" />
 </p>

-Online PHP Unserializer[^2]

 <br />
 Thanks for reading!